DennisWu0/Manual-building-a-k8s-cluster-via-kubeadm/guide.md

 **Config containerd**

-By default, containerd doesn’t use systemd for cgroup management, but Kubernetes expects it.
+By default, containerd doesn’t use systemd for cgroup management, but K8s expects it.

 We’ll fix that by editing the configuration file.